This article provides an overview of the Barney Miller TV series. It includes information on the series’ episodes, the cast, reviews, and ratings.

 Barney Miller also has to deal with his old-school boss, Chief Inspector Frank Luger (James Gregory), and Officer Carl Levitt (Ron Carey), who constantly badgers Miller about being promoted to detective.
 Amanguale was replaced by intellectual Arthur P. Dietrich (Steve Landesberg) beginning in the third season.

-On almost every episode, an interesting character passed through the precinct.
+In almost every episode, a compelling character passed through the precinct.
 The show’s cast and stories about relevant issues of the times made it one of the most fondly remembered shows of all time.

 List of Barney Miller Episodes

 The series ran for eight seasons with a total of 170 episodes.
 Each episode was 25 minutes long.
 All of the episodes are available to watch online at Amazon Video.
 The series is also available on DVD.

 The first season of Barney Miller has a total of 13 season episodes.
 The DVD is a two-disc package with all spells and includes interviews and extras.